 It was only during the timeline of Raja Patang Shah IV and subsequent rulers after him that Jawhar saw some amount of success in terms of infrastructure and economy.

-1. Dabdaba Falls.
-If you want to see something natural, raw, endearing and something stellar then Dabdaba Falls in Jawhar is one place you should definitely consider visiting.
+If you want to see something natural, raw, endearing, and something stellar then Dabdaba Falls in Jawhar is one place you should definitely consider visiting.
 Wrapped in the quilt of lush greenery, Dabdaba Falls is a major tourist attraction in Jawhar.

-Jawhar is an interesting blend of nature’s beauty and local culture.
+Jawhar is an interesting blend of nature’s beauty and local culture in the state of Maharashtra.
 It is located at a distance of about 1,350, 121, 1,984, 1,079 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Jawhar by the following means of public transportation.

 The Nashik Airport is majorly owned and operated by the Hindustan Aeronautics.
 Mainly it is used by the Indian Armed Forces.
 However, in 2014, a brand new passenger terminal was also inaugurated for serving the people.
 With one of the longest runways, this airport is becoming quite busy in terms of passenger movement day by day.
 From the airport, you can easily book taxis, buses or some other means of local transportation.

-By Road.
-Depending upon your location, you can also consider travelling to Jawhar by motorable roadways and networks of national highways.
+Depending upon your location, you can also consider traveling to Jawhar by motorable roadways and networks of national highways.
 To travel to Jawhar, you can consider booking interstate/private buses which are readily available from the nearby states.
 Otherwise, you can also travel in a cab or your own car/two-wheeler.